Tutorial to build ODA-Component from Open-API Reference Implementation

 CMD ["node", "index.js"]

-Before we build this dockerfile, we create a .dockerignore file (so the at node_modules packages are not copied into the docker image - this would make the image very large.
+Before we build this dockerfile, we create a .dockerignore file (so that the node_modules packages are not copied into the docker image - this would make the image very large.
 The RUN npm install command inside the dockerfile will install these on demand).

 node_modules